think-ahead-technologies/site/src/content/post/teleport-demo-env.md

 ## Challenges

 Of course, no coding project proceeds flawlessly, and our demo has had its challenges.
-Given our broad control of the goals and deployment processes these were gnerally smaller than in many other projects, but it's always worth taking stock!
+Given our broad control of the goals and deployment processes these were generally smaller than in many other projects, but it's always worth taking stock!

 The main sticking points came from the difference between our demo and the business contexts in which Teleport is normally deployed.
 Specifically, **Teleport expects long-lived systems**, with persistent databases and Kubernetes clusters, while our demo will be used intermittently and we have no need for its resources when we aren't using it - so we destroy it completely between times.
 As such, a few extra steps are needed to recreate database structures from scratch.
-Similarly, the Teleport auth system generates credentials when set up which can then be retrieved by proxies down the line - but on Kubernetes we have usually been setting both up simultaneously, leading to some slightly complicated dependencies!

-Unrelated to the Teleport product, the implementation of **Kubernetes on Terraform** was harder than anticipated.
+Unrelated to the Teleport product, the implementation of **Kubernetes resources via Terraform** was harder than anticipated.
 Beyond the cluster itself, a few Kubernetes resources needed to be deployed by Terraform directly, notably those related to secrets and credentials.
 However, the Terraform Kubernetes provider currently has a limitation where the CustomResourceDefinition of any resource must be present during `terraform plan`.

-This required us to split our Kubernetes resources into several stacks, as secrets have to be deployed after their secret provider, which in turn can only be deployed once the cluster itself is up and running.
+Our **solution** was to split our Kubernetes resources into several stacks, as secrets have to be deployed after their secret provider, which in turn can only be deployed once the cluster itself is up and running.
+With secrets then available, we solved the problem definitively for other resources by using Flux, a **GitOps** tool, to manage the Kubernetes resource configuration.
+(We could also have used GitOps for secret deployment, but Terraform allowed us to avoid the complexity of secret encryption with e.g. SOPS.)

 Overall, though, these challenges provided good opportunities to get to know the Teleport product in ever more detail, and we're pleased with the demo codebase we've produced.
 Have a look around!